oVirt/ovirt-site/source/develop/release-management/features/ovirt-ovn-provider.md

 *   the engine will send a nic plug request to VDSM, passing the <PORT ID>
     as one of the parameters.
 The <PORT ID> is passed to the VIF driver (VDSM hook) as  a "vnic_id" parameter.
-*   on VDSM, the VIF Driver, invoked using the VDSM before_nic_hotplug/before_device_create hook, will connect the VM NIC to the network provided by the external provider by modifing the device xml
+*   on VDSM, the VIF Driver, invoked using the VDSM before_nic_hotplug/before_device_create hook, will connect the VM NIC to the network provided by the external provider by modifying the device xml

 ![](external_network_provider_schema1.png "fig:external_network_provider_schema1.png")